Cristian-Estevez/portSwiggerReports/accademy/learning_paths/server_side_vulnerabilities/authentication/Lab: Username enumeration via different responses.md

 1. __Ready your environment:__

     1. Launch your http proxy instance.
-    1. Make sure its viewing the trafic as you navigate th page.
+    1. Make sure its viewing the trafic as you navigate the page.
     1. Save the wordlists into separate files in your filesystem.

 1. __Find the apropriate request:__